hiteshshetty-dev/hiteshshetty-dev/README.md

   - Email: <a href = "mailto: hitesh.shetty2011@gmail.com">Gmail</a>
   - LinkedIn: <a href='https://www.linkedin.com/in/hitesh-shetty2011/'>LinkedIn</a>

-<a href='https://github.com/domain69?tab=repositories'>Ohh !
+<a href='https://github.com/domain69?tab=repositories' target='_blank'>Ohh !
 You Made it Till Here !
 If you liked my work, don’t forget to ⭐ star the repo to show your support.</a>

 <!--
 **domain69/domain69** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.